 An Environmental Appraisal Report (EAR) has been prepared as an accompanying document to this TDPNI.
-The purpose of the EAR is to ensure the TDPNI 2020-2029 is in line with committed strategic environmental objectives (SEOs).
+The purpose of the EAR is to ensure the TDPNI 2021-2030 is in line with committed strategic environmental objectives (SEOs).
 These objectives were set out in the Strategic Environmental Assessment (SEA) prepared for TDPNI 2018-2027 and integrated into the overall approach to grid development.
 A series of environmental, planning, social and technical policies and objectives guide sustainable Grid development.

 As outlined in the earlier sections, this TDPNI includes 37 reinforcement projects.
-Of these, 1 project is new to TDPNI 2020 and therefore was not considered in the environmental appraisal carried out for TDPNI 2018-2027 or as part of the SEA process.
+Of these, 7 projects are new to TDPNI 2021 and therefore were not considered in the environmental appraisal carried out for TDPNI 2018-2027 or as part of the SEA process.